 Overview of benefits

-Students who are selected as scholars in the Program will be awarded a scholarship to cover their full tuition, fees, and books for up to four years.
-In addition, they will live in Oak Hall, our residential life building, and be active participants as a cohort in the Opportunity Scholars Program and in the thriving academic community at large.
-The Program will cover the normal costs of room and board for Scholars.
-Finally, Scholars in the program will receive unique opportunities for advising, mentoring, and career experiences.
+Twenty-five students are selected as finalists and attend the OSP interview day.
+These twenty-five students will be named St. Louis Scholars and receive an $8,000 UMSL merit scholarship.
+Five of these St. Louis Scholars will be selected as Opportunity Scholars.
+Opportunity Scholars will be awarded a scholarship to cover their full tuition, fees, on campus residence, laptop and books for up to four years.
+They will live in Oak Hall, our residential life building, and be active participants as a cohort in the Opportunity Scholars Program and in the thriving Honors College academic community.
+Scholars in the program will receive unique opportunities for advising, mentoring, and career experiences.

 Interested candidates will need to meet these general criteria: